dgroenewoud/AUG-MAGMA/README.md

 We recommend the following tutorial for first-time use in order to confirm that everything is running as it should.
 Let us examine the effect of incorporating 10kb flanks on-top-of gene bodies in the context of a gene-set analysis for coronary-artery disease GWAS summary statistics.
 Create the directory structure as described above (second bullet point under the installation heading).
 Name the working directory "tutorial".
-- Download the gene locations file from the MAGMA website for human genome build GRCh37 into ./tutorial/input/annotations/: https://ctg.cncr.nl/software/MAGMA/aux_files/NCBI37.3.zip
+- Download and unzip the gene locations file from the MAGMA website for human genome build GRCh37 into ./tutorial/input/annotations/: https://ctg.cncr.nl/software/MAGMA/aux_files/NCBI37.3.zip
-- Download the relevant set of binary files (note, this tutorial concerns a GWAS study performed in a European population) into ./tutorial/input/binaries/: https://ctg.cncr.nl/software/MAGMA/ref_data/g1000_eur.zip
+- Download and unzip the relevant set of binary files (note, this tutorial concerns a GWAS study performed in a European population) into ./tutorial/input/binaries/: https://ctg.cncr.nl/software/MAGMA/ref_data/g1000_eur.zip
-- Download a gene-set file (note, since the gene locations file uses entrez identifiers in this case, we should ensure the gene-set file likewise uses entrez identifiers) into ./tutorial/input/sets/: http://www.gsea-msigdb.org/gsea/msigdb/download_file.jsp?filePath=/msigdb/release/7.4/c5.go.bp.v7.4.entrez.gmt
+- Download a gene-set file (note, since in this case the gene locations file uses entrez identifiers, we should use a gene-set file that likewise uses entrez identifiers) into ./tutorial/input/sets/: http://www.gsea-msigdb.org/gsea/msigdb/download_file.jsp?filePath=/msigdb/release/7.4/c5.go.bp.v7.4.entrez.gmt
-- Download GWAS summary statistics for coronary-artery disease into ./tutorial/input/sumstats/: http://www.cardiogramplusc4d.org/media/cardiogramplusc4d-consortium/data-downloads/UKBB.GWAS1KG.EXOME.CAD.SOFT.META.PublicRelease.300517.txt.gz
+- Download and gunzip GWAS summary statistics for coronary-artery disease into ./tutorial/input/sumstats/: http://www.cardiogramplusc4d.org/media/cardiogramplusc4d-consortium/data-downloads/UKBB.GWAS1KG.EXOME.CAD.SOFT.META.PublicRelease.300517.txt.gz

+We first build two SNV-to-gene mappings.
+The baseline SNV-to-gene mapping assigns SNVs to genes based on overlap with gene bodies only.
+The augmented SNV-to-gene mapping assigns SNVs to genes based on overlap with gene bodies or 10kb flanks.
+Please refer to our publication for instructions on how to build custom SNV-to-gene mappings such as mappings that incorporate regulatory interactions.